noahfraiture/tuwi/README.md

 # tuwi

-> Warning : this project is working but mostly in working.
+> :warning: : this project is working but mostly in working.
 This can be considered as an alpha release.
-There's known issue listed at the end of this document
+There's known issue like width not adapted and more.
+Bubble tea recently had changes and a new framework "Huh?" came out.
+To adapt tuwi to it, there's need a lot of refactoring, I will to it someday, but not today.
+Feel free to make PR if you want to correct these issue

 A terminal user interface application to chat with AI such as the different GPT models, DALL-E 3, and Bard.
 This project has no final goal and may evolve in the future if I want to do cool stuff, but it should stay in the same flow.